community-led-design/kit/src/resources/remote-co-design-guide.md

 There are many creative possibilities when it comes to developing new approaches for remote co-design.
 These may include the following:

-* Synchronous: participants working on something together at the same time/in the same “space”
+* **Synchronous**: participants working on something together at the same time/in the same “space”
-* Asynchronous: participants working on something together but at different times/on their own
+* **Asynchronous**: participants working on something together but at different times/on their own
-* Partially remote: some participants join remotely while others are together at a physical venue
+* **Partially remote**: some participants join remotely while others are together at a physical venue
-* Fully remote: all participants join remotely
+* **Fully remote**: all participants join remotely

 ### Synchronous Remote Co-design